 Mitchell and Chapman (1977) reviewed the sparse evidence on stock identity of northwest Atlantic sei whales, and suggested two stocks - a Nova Scotia stock and a Labrador Sea stock.
-The Nova Scotian stock includes the continental shelf waters of the northeastern U.S., and extends northeastward to south of Newfoundland.
+The Nova Scotian stock includes the continental shelf waters of the northeastern USA, and extends northeastward to south of Newfoundland.
 The Scientific Committee of the IWC, while adopting these general boundaries, noted that the stock identity of sei whales (and indeed all North Atlantic whales) was a major research problem (Donovan 1991).
-In the absence of evidence to the contrary, the proposed IWC stock definition is provisionally adopted.
+In the absence of evidence to the contrary, the proposed IWC stock definition is provisionally adopted, and the "Nova Scotia stock" is used here as the management unit for this Stock Assessment.
+The IWC boundaries for this stock are from the USA east coast to Cape Breton, Nova Scotia, thence east to longitude 42° W.